-The loss of the CCD active cooling system shortly after launch forced the instrument to rely on passive cooling provided by the XRT radiator in order to operate the detector in the $-75^{\circ}C$ to $-50^{\circ}C$ temperature range rather than the $-100^{\circ}C$ envisaged before launch.
-The main effects of operating at such temperatures is a change of gain and a significant level of dark current and elevated CCD noise at low energies, with an increasing number of hot and 'flickering' pixels at higher temperatures.

-aAll data after 2007-Aug-30, 14:25UT, have been taken with $V{ss} = 6$ V, when the substrate voltage was raised permanently.
+The loss of the CCD active cooling system shortly after launch forced the instrument to rely on passive cooling provided by the XRT radiator in order to operate the detector in the -75°C to -50°C temperature range rather than the -100°C envisaged before launch.
+The main effects of operating at such temperatures is a change of gain and a significant level of dark current and aAll data after 2007-Aug-30, 14:25UT, have been taken with $V{ss} = 6$ V, when the substrate voltage was raised permanently.